How we manage advertising compliance

 Key performance indicators (KPIs)

 The TGA provides information on performance through a variety of reports published on the website.
 The Therapeutic Goods Advertising Compliance Annual Report provides comprehensive information on advertising compliance and case studies for advertisers for each financial year.
-Performance information is also reported in the half-yearly TGA performance reports and in the Regulator Performance Framework.
+Performance information is also reported in the annual Regulator Performance Framework reports.
 The TGA uses a mix of both qualitative and quantitative indicators.

 The TGA will measure and report on the following in relation to advertising: